maxkatkalov/track-care-express/README.md

 - Unauthorised users can access only Api Root endpoint;

-- Authorised users can make List and Retrieve actions on all endpoints; Create, Update, List and Retrieve on Orders endpoint.
+- Authorised users can make List and Retrieve actions on all endpoints; Create, Update, List and Retrieve on the Order's endpoint.

-- Admin can make all actions on every API endpoint besides Delete on Orders one.
+- Admin can make all actions on every API endpoint besides Delete on Order's one.